 Spend an afternoon fly fishing in this beautiful location, where you can watch the Durango & Silverton Train chug by right in front of you and stop in for a quick post-fishing beer at a riverside brewery.
 Families can take a guided trip to find all of the best fishing spots, or explore the backcountry to catch that next huge rainbow trout.
 To experience the best fly fishing spots in Colorado, a Durango vacation should be on the top of your list.
-The local fishing community is friendly and knowledgable.
+The local fishing community is friendly and knowledgeable.
 There are some excellent guide services in town dedicated to our home waters.
 If you decide to take a guided trip, you will be treated like a friend and fellow fisherman.

 With the addition of Lake Nighthorse in 2018, visitors can enjoy boating, fishing, swimming and picnicking within just a few miles of downtown Durango and the Animas River.
-Situated in Ridges Basin surrounded by mountains and ridgelines with dramatic cream-colored cliffs, Lake Nighthorse blends Durango's picturesque scenery with magnificent multi-sport recreational opportunities.
-Pedal kayaks, SUPs, canoes and fishing gear available.
-Colorado's newest lake is an extremely significant cultural area decades in the making.
+Situated in Ridges Basin surrounded by mountains and ridge lines with dramatic cream-colored cliffs, Lake Nighthorse blends Durango's picturesque scenery with magnificent multi-sport recreational opportunities.
+Pedal kayaks, SUPs, canoes, and fishing gear are available to rent.

 There are hundreds of archaeological sites around the lake, including pit houses, camps, other habitation sites, and even human burial grounds.
-Some date back to 6500 B.C., but the most revealing sites provided unprecedented insight into the village dynamics of the Pueblo I people, who inhabited the region around 700 to 900 A.D.
+Some date back to 6500 B.C., but the most revealing sites provided unprecedented insight into the village dynamics of the Pueblo people, who inhabited the region around 700 to 900 A.D.

 Visit the Southern Ute Museum or the Center for Southwest Studies at Fort Lewis College to gain an understanding of the ancient peoples of the region, and the importance of preserving these cultural resources.
 Vallecito Lake and Lemon Reservoir are stunning mountain lakes, located just 40 minutes from Durango.

-Visitors can enjoy swimming, fishing, boating, waterskiing, wakeboarding, standup paddle boarding, and dining at Vallecito Lake.
+Visitors can enjoy swimming, fishing, boating, waterskiing, wakeboarding, SUPs, and dining at Vallecito Lake.

 Located just 25 miles north of Durango and surrounded by the majestic San Juan Mountains, Purgatory Resort is the destination for an authentic Colorado mountain experience.
 The Village Plaza base area features a vibrant assemblage of family friendly activities, lodging, retail shops, restaurants and bars.
 During winter Purgatory offers affordable lift tickets, few crowds and miles of varied terrain and scenic trails.
-All kids ages 10 and under ski for free with the Power Kids Pass.
-In the summer, Purgatory provides hiking and lift-served mountain biking, plus over a dozen family friendly activities, including the area's only Alpine Slide and Mountain Inferno Coaster.
-Please visit purgatoryresort.com to learn more.
+All kids ages 10 and under ski for free with the Powder Kids Pass.

+In the summer, Purgatory provides hiking and lift served mountain biking, plus over a dozen family friendly activities, including the area's only Alpine Slide and Mountain Inferno Coaster.

-In the winter, Purgatory offers 101 trails, seven terrain parks and 1,605 skiable acres.
-With 12 chairlifts and rarely any lines, skiers enjoy steep gladed trees, wide-open cruisers and everything in between amidst the spectacular scenery of the rugged San Juan Mountains.
+In the winter, Purgatory offers 105 trails, seven terrain parks and 1,605 skiable acres.
+With 12 chairlifts and rarely any lines, skiers enjoy steep-graded trees, wide-open cruisers and everything in between amidst the spectacular scenery of the rugged San Juan Mountains.
 Other winter activities include dog sledding, tubing, cross country skiing, snowshoeing, horse-drawn sleigh rides, backcountry skiing, snowmobiling and more.

 Available year round, the Inferno Mountain Coaster is a family friendly thrill ride with incredible mountain vistas.
 At nearly 1 mile long (4,000 feet), the Inferno features a 300 foot-vertical drop, nine switchbacks and one loop.
 Riders have full control of the brakes and speeds up to 25 mph, so it's easy to choose the pace of your adventure.

-In the summer months, Purgatory provides an exciting zipline, alpine slide, summer tubing, scenic and mountain bike chairlift rides, hiking and mountain bike trails, bungee trampolines, disc golf, UTVs, and paddle boarding.
+In the summer months, Purgatory provides an exciting zipline, alpine slide, summer tubing, scenic and mountain bike chairlift rides, hiking and mountain bike trails, bungee trampolines, disc golf, ATVs, and paddle boarding.
 Purgatory is also known for producing a wide array of signature events and festivals throughout the summer.